oracle/odpi/doc/src/functions/dpiSodaDb.rst

         dpiSodaDoc** doc)

     Creates a SODA document that can later be inserted into a collection or used to replace an existing document in a collection.
+This method should be used when the content is binary or encoded text.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.